View All Services

-Home > Wellness Resources > Health Library > Gastroesophageal Reflux Disease (GERD)
+Home > Be Healthy > Health Library > Gastroesophageal Reflux Disease (GERD)

 Reflux means that stomach acid and juices move back up into your esophagus, the tube that leads from the throat to the stomach.
 This can cause heartburn, ulcers, and damage to your esophagus.
 When you have heartburn that bothers you often, it's called gastroesophageal reflux disease, or GERD.